jsumnersmith/gyres/README.md

 > "The Gyres" W. B. Yeats

-A basic tool to help you make sense of your next iteration milestone from either Basecamp Classic or Github.
+Gyres is a basic tool to help you make sense of your next iteration milestone from either Basecamp Classic or Github.

+## Download and Install
+1. Check out the project.
+2. Run: <code>npm install</code>
+3. Start up the app: <code>npm run</code>(or run your own process).

+## Configuration
-Create your own config.js using our sample-config.js.
-<code>cp sample-config.js congig.js</code>
+Create your own config.js using our sample-config.js: <code>cp sample-config.js congig.js</code>

+## Running your Code